libapps/libapps-mirror/HACK.md

 Some tips in case things are still failing:
 *    Make sure your commit is based on the latest tree state.
-     *   Try clicking the "Rebase" button to get onto the latest master easily.
+     *   Try clicking the "Rebase" button to get onto the latest tree easily.
 *    If kokoro's build flaked, post the message "kokoro rerun" to retry.

 ### Merging